Stackclash/5e-vault/4. World Almanac/NPCs/Juiblex.md

     \ Slime.
 Juiblex slimes a square area of ground it can see within the lair.\
     \ The area can be up to 10 feet on a side.
 When the slime appears, each creature\
     \ on it must succeed on a DC 21 Dexterity saving throw or fall [[/5.
 Mechanics/Rules/Conditions.md#prone|prone]]\
-    \ and slide 10 feet in a random direction determined by a dice: d8|avg (d8)\
+    \ and slide 10 feet in a random direction determined by a dice: d8|avg|noform\
-    \ roll.
-When a creature enters the area for the first time on a turn or ends its\
+    \ (d8) roll.
+When a creature enters the area for the first time on a turn or\
-    \ turn there, that creature must make the same save.  \n\n    The slime lasts\
+    \ ends its turn there, that creature must make the same save.  \n\n    The slime\
-    \ for 1 hour or until it is burned away with fire.
-If the slime is set on fire,\
+    \ lasts for 1 hour or until it is burned away with fire.
+If the slime is set on\
-    \ it burns away after 1 round.
-Any creature that starts its turn in the burning\
+    \ fire, it burns away after 1 round.
+Any creature that starts its turn in the\
-    \ slime takes dice: 4d10|avg (4d10) fire damage.  \n- Sticky Slime.
-Juiblex\
+    \ burning slime takes dice:4d10|text(22) (4d10) fire damage.  \n- Sticky\
-    \ slimes a square area of ground it can see within the lair.
-The area can be up\
+    \ Slime.
+Juiblex slimes a square area of ground it can see within the lair.\
-    \ to 10 feet on a side.
-When the slime appears, each creature in that area must\
+    \ The area can be up to 10 feet on a side.
+When the slime appears, each creature\
-    \ succeed on a DC 21 Strength saving throw or become [[/5.
+    \ in that area must succeed on a DC 21 Strength saving throw or become [[/5.
 Mechanics/Rules/Conditions.md#restrained|restrained]].\
     \ When a creature enters the area for the first time on a turn or ends its turn\
     \ there, that creature must make the same save.  \n\n    A [[/5.
 Mechanics/Rules/Conditions.md#restrained|restrained]]\
     \ creature is stuck as long as it remains in the slimy area or until it breaks\